Academic Life Coaching

 - Social Engagement

-"Academic Life Coaching has provided me with a plenty of support during my first year in college.
+"Academic Life Coaching has provided me with plenty of support during my first year in college.
 As a first generation college student I found guidance and a sense of understanding with my coach and my peer success coach.
 Programs like these are very much needed because they act as a helping hand for those of us who are in a bit of a struggle trying to find success in and out of college."

 - Ivette Morales, TTU First-Year